 - You will have to confirm your identity through the camera with your proctor by using a VALID government or school ID.

 - The proctor will require you to scan the room you are located in (possibly multiple times) to ensure the integrity of the test.

-- You phone will be turned all the way off.
+- You phone will be turned off.
 You will have to show the proctor your phone at the start of the test.

 - You may use a handheld calculator so long as it does not connect to the internet, have an alphanumeric keyboard, or contains graphic capabilities.
 Before the test begins, you must clear the calculator memory in view of the proctor.

-- You will be required to share your desktop screen for the entirety of the exam (please hide private information, close all tabs, and turn notifications off before the start of your exam).
+- You are required to share your desktop screen for the entirety of the exam (please hide private information, close all tabs, and turn notifications off before the start of your exam).

-- The proctor will be required to request control of your computer if there is any suspected academic dishonesty.
+- The proctor will request control of your computer if there is any suspected academic dishonesty.

 - You will be monitored by video for the entirety of the exam.